aaronicsubstances/scalable-ipc/README.md

   * Validate opcode.
   * Validate protocol version.
   * Validate timestamp, unless timestamp is not a positive value.
-Only accept timestamps which differ from current time by less than time to wait.
+Only accept timestamps which differ from seconds of current unix epoch by less than time to wait.
   * Look in processed transfers for given message id and remote endpoint.
 If found, reply header/data pdus and ignore acks.
   * Remainder of processing depends on opcode.